-Whether you’re simply ready for more work, enthusiastic about an exciting potential project, or a new consultant anxious to grow your fledgling consultancy with your first clients, it can be tempting to want to speed through the client acquisition process and get straight to work on projects.
-However, giving into this impatience can backfire and make you a less effective salesperson.
+Whether you’re simply ready for more work, enthusiastic about an exciting potential project, or anxious to grow your business with your first clients, it can be tempting to speed through the client acquisition process so you can get to work.
+However, giving into impatience can backfire and make you a less-effective salesperson.

-Learning to be patient through the sales process is a trait of an effective salesperson.
-Of course, that’s not to say that you shouldn’t continue to be (or learn to be) persistent; the key is to recognize and understand that sales is a process, progressing from introduction through closing, that can’t be rushed more quickly than the client is comfortable with.
-Additionally, the ideal pace may vary from one client to another; if you lose patience and push too aggressively, you could easily blow the deal.
-Keep in touch with the client and follow up as appropriate, but use a patient approach to give the client time to gain trust and confidence in you.
+Learning to be patient throughout the sales process is a trait of an effective salesperson.
+Of course, that’s not to say that you shouldn’t continue to be (or learn to be) persistent.
+The key is to recognize and understand that sales is a process, progressing from introduction to closing, that can’t be rushed more quickly than the potential client is comfortable with.
+Additionally, the ideal pace may vary from one client to another; if you lose patience or push too aggressively you could easily lose the deal.
+Keep in touch with the client and follow up as appropriate, but be patient and give the client time to gain trust and confidence in you.

-A frequent mistake made in sales - particularly for those with limited experience or introverted consultants who battle public speaking anxiety - is to turn the process into a one-sided presentation rather than two-way conversations.
-The common misconception is to think of sales meetings and presentations as advertisements: the salesperson speaks while the listener silently receives the message.
-In reality, approaching the sales process with these concrete, defined roles is likely to annoy and turn off the potential client.
+A frequent mistake made in sales, particularly for those with limited experience or independents who are more introverted, is to turn the process into a one-sided presentation rather than a two-way conversation.
+A common misconception is to think of sales meetings and presentations as advertisements: the salesperson speaks while the client silently receives the message.
+In reality, approaching the sales process with these concrete, defined roles will likely annoy and turn off a potential client.

-Instead of an advertisement, the sales process is more similar to a series of interviews.
-While you will want to highlight your benefits, value, and expertise, the prospective client will also need ample opportunities to ask questions that will let them know if you're the right fit for their needs.
-Additionally, asking questions of your own - and listening to what the client says - can help you understand their needs and goals so you can formulate a strategy to address them.
+The sales process is actually more similar to a series of interviews.
+While you will want to highlight your benefits, value, and expertise, a prospective client will also need ample opportunities to ask questions that will let them know if you are the right fit for their needs.
+Additionally, asking questions of your own and listening to what the client says can help you understand their needs and goals so you can formulate a strategy to address them.

-For many consultants, the process of improving their listening skills is an ongoing and progressive one.
-Even experienced consultants may seek to continue to develop in this area, learning to ask more probing questions, anticipate responses, and use comments and feedback more effectively.
+For many independents, the process of improving listening skills is ongoing.
+Even experienced independents may need continued work in this area, learning how to ask more probing questions, anticipate responses, and use comments and feedback more effectively.